-During periods of fire weather, the Commissioner of the NSW Rural Fire Service may declare a total fire ban for particular NSW fire areas, or statewide.
+During the bush fire danger period, the Commissioner of the NSW Rural Fire Service may declare a Total Fire Ban (TOBAN) for particular fire weather areas within NSW or statewide.

-- All campfire and solid fuel (wood, heat beads, charcoal, briquettes, hexamite) and liquid fuel (petroleum, oil, methylated spirits, kerosene) barbecues and stoves are prohibited.
+- All campfire and solid fuel (wood, heat beads, charcoal, briquettes, hexamine) and liquid fuel (petroleum, oil, methylated spirits, kerosene) barbecues and stoves are prohibited.

-- All visitor-owned gas and electric barbecues and cookers are prohibited.
-Total fire bans do not restrict the use of gas or electric cookers within a caravan or 3-sided enclosed annexe of a caravan.
+- Visitor-owned gas and electric barbecues and cookers are generally prohibited.
+There may be exceptions if you contact the local park office in advance for permission.
+Gas and electric cookers are permitted within a caravan or 3-sided enclosed annexe of a caravan.

 To find out where and when a total fire ban has been declared, please visit the NSW Rural Fire Service website.